tc39/notes/es7/2016-07/jul-27.md

 BN: Potentially relaxing restriction that `import` can only appear at the top level.

-BN: proposal would allow `import`s that are nestable; hoisted (declarative over imperative); lexically scoped; sync evald; back compat.
+BN: proposal would allow `import`s that are nestable; hoisted (declarative over imperative); lexically scoped; sync eval'd; back compat.

 BN: We have been shipping this to the Meteor community in a transpiler context.
 The semantics are more subtle than you would expect to allow, due to the subtleties of modules.
 They are synchronous (hoisted to the top of the scope) and backwards compatible.